 attracting resources is a preliminary analysis of possible directions

-spending attracted resources with an assessment of financial results and
+spending attracted resources with assessment of financial results and

 structural changes as a result of proposed banking operations.